18 Exercises That Show You Exactly What Muscles You Are Stretching

 2. Front Neck Muscles Stretch

-Muscles highlighted: Sternocleidomastoid muscle.
+Muscles targeted: Sternocleidomastoid muscle.

 Place your hands on your hips, straighten your back and begin to gently tilt your head back.
 To stretch was stronger, you can help yourself with your hands by placing your hands on your forehead.